 Providing print-screens or screen captures is probably one of the easiest ways to discuss, understand and deliver any information over the Internet.
-Major operating systems like Windows and MacOSX comes with default keyboard shortcuts to perform screen capturing, but are you using them to the fullest?
+Operating systems like Windows and macOS comes with default keyboard shortcuts to perform screen capturing, but are you using them to the fullest?